codex-academy/codeX_ReleaseOneNarrativeWorkbook/Promises.md

 };
 ```

+## Utility functions

-Bluebird provides lots of very usefull utility functions that makes our live much more pleasant, when working with asynchronous code.
+Bluebird provides lots of very useful utility functions that makes our live much more pleasant, when working with asynchronous code.
 One such function is  `join`, it prevent nested callbacks.

 Reading multiple files using the join function looks like this :